-A render array is a fundamental building block of the Drupal Content Management System.
+A render array is a fundamental building block of the Drupal content management system.
 It is an associative array of data structures containing the content of a web page.
 The array contains the data itself, as well as hints about how it should be "rendered."

-When a web page is served, the data is formatted for display, using the associated hints, according to a site-wide or page-specific theme.
+When a web page is served, the data is formatted for display, using the associated hints, according to a theme.
 This separation of what the data is, and how it is presented to the user, allows the content manager enormous flexibility in modifying the presentation of data in a uniformly global manner.

 The following is an example of a simple Drupal render array: